Should You Buy Mortgage Life Insurance?

 A mortgage loan does much more than provide funds to buy property.
 Home loans make it possible for you and your loved ones to have a place of your own—where you make memories, live comfortably, and potentially build equity.
 Your home loan is possibly the largest loan you’ll ever take on, so what happens if you die while you still owe money?
 Payments are still due, so some insurers promote mortgage life insurance as the solution to premature death.

-Death benefit: Mortgage life policies typically have a declining death benefit (the amount the insurance company pays at death).
+- Death benefit: Mortgage life policies typically have a declining death benefit.
 As you pay down your mortgage loan over time, your loan balance decreases, and the policy accounts for that decreasing balance.